cypress-io/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 ## Manual Setup

-The rest of this guide covers setting up and configuring your project manually.
+The rest of this guide covers configuring your project manually.

 ### Prerequisites